roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-02 ****** byJust_Plain_Bob© I smiled as BJ sank to her knees and, tears streaming down her cheeks, started to crawl toward me.
+I smiled as BJ sank to her knees and, tears streaming down her cheeks, started to crawl toward me.
 My cock, so soft after just fucking her, was coming erect just from the thought of what I was going to do to her until her husband came home from Baghdad.
 I was betting that I had at least six months before that happened and I fully intended that she was going to be my slut even after he came home.

  BJ didn't know that my threat of sending her husband a video of her gangbang was a bluff.
 I hadn't taped it, but I was already planning her next gangbang and I would make damned sure that one got videotaped.
 BJ moved between my legs and looked up at me.